Earl of Sutherland: History

 The original line of earls of Sutherland had the surname "de Moravia" although they sometimes used the surname "Sutherland", taken from their hereditary title.
 The name de Moravia meant "of Moray" or "of Murray".
 The de Moravias who were earls of Sutherland and chiefs of Clan Sutherland, arguably shared their early paternal ancestry with the chiefs of Clan Murray through their shared progenitor Freskin de Moravia.
 Various branches of the Murray Clan claim descent from Freskin, including those who were earls and later dukes of Atholl.
 Current research is underway via male-line Y-DNA studies in collaboration with both branches of these clans to determine if any modern branches share an early medieval ancestor.
 From Robert, 6th Earl (d.
 1444) onward the surname Sutherland was used.

 Elizabeth Sutherland, 10th Countess of Sutherland (1470–1535) married Adam Gordon, a younger son of George Gordon, 2nd Earl of Huntly, chief of Clan Gordon.
 Their first son is Alexander Gordon, Master of Sutherland, whose descendants were several of the next earls of Sutherland, who all used the surname Gordon.
 The title was again held by a long string of men, until the death of William Gordon, 18th earl, without sons, when the title passed to his daughter Elizabeth, 19th Countess of Sutherland (1765–1839).

 The 19th Countess of Sutherland then married George Granville Leveson-Gower in 1785; he inherited the title of Marquess of Stafford from his father in 1803.
-The marquess held vast lands and wealth, having inherited from his father, the first marquess of Stafford, from his maternal uncle, the second duke of Bridgewater, and also holding much property associated with the Earldom of Sutherland, which belonged to his wife.
+The marquess held vast lands and wealth, having inherited from his father, the first marquess of Stafford, from his maternal uncle, Francis Egerton, 3rd Duke of Bridgewater, and also holding much property associated with the earldom of Sutherland, which belonged to his wife.
 He was made Duke of Sutherland in 1833.